JohnGrime/TwitterTrack/README.md

 ## Notes

-* Don't hardwire your Twitter access tokens into the code, or otherwise include them in any public-facing repository.
+* __Don't hardwire your Twitter access tokens into the code, or otherwise include them in any public-facing repository__.
-* Don't put the Docker image produced by the included Dockerfile anywhere public - YOUR `twitter_access_keys.sh` FILE IS COPIED INTO THE IMAGE!
+* __Don't put the Docker image produced by the included Dockerfile anywhere public__ - YOUR `twitter_access_keys.sh` FILE IS COPIED INTO THE IMAGE!
 Instead, map that file into e.g. a non-public Docker storage volume attached to the container.
 * Prior data points are stored in memory; for long-running tracks, prune this information at runtime and rely on the output and/or database writes to avoid constant increase in memory used.

 Happy tracking!